AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

       dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop: Instances on the dedicated host are stopped.
-If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.If the dedicated host is attached with local disks, the default value is Stop.
+If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.
+If the dedicated host is attached with local disks, the default value is Stop.
     AllowedValues:
       - Migrate